haydenliu/ml-book-d0693/content/pages/index.md

           ### Getting Started with Machine Learning and Python

-          What machine learning is, why we need it.
-You will explore typical machine learning tasks and essential techniques of working with data and working with models, in a practical and fun way.
-You will also set up the software and tools needed for examples and projects in the upcoming chapters.
+          What machine learning is?
+Why we need it?
+You will explore typical ML tasks and essential techniques of working with data and working with models.
+You will also set up the software and tools needed for projects in the upcoming chapters.
       - content: >
           ### Building a Movie Recommendation Engine with Naive Bayes